lendobo/enclad/README.md

-# ENCLAD
+# ENCCLAD
-## Evolving Networks in Cancer: Learning and Dynamics
+## Evolving Networks in Colorectal Cancer: Learning and Dynamics